sst/guide/_chapters/secure-our-serverless-apis.md

 export async function main(event, context) {}
 ```

-Or the refactored one that we are using:
+Or the refactored version that we are using:

 ``` javascript
 export const main = handler(async (event) => {});